Canon 1300D vs Sony A6300

-The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Alpha A6300 are two digital cameras that were announced, respectively, in March 2016 and February 2016.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Alpha A6300 are two digital cameras that were revealed to the public, respectively, in March 2016 and February 2016.
 The 1300D is a DSLR, while the A6300 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 24 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 1300D and the Sony A6300 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
-Three successive views from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1300D – represents the basis for the calculations across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably smaller (38 percent) than the Canon 1300D.
 Moreover, the A6300 is markedly lighter (17 percent) than the 1300D.
 It is noteworthy in this context that the A6300 is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.